buckferbwild/ModernWordPressWebsite/README.md

 ```

-You see?
-This is MVC.
-We could easily separate the logic - we don't need to use `get_posts()` in our view, we can do it in the Controller, or better yet, ask a Model to fetch and prepare that data, and then we pass it to the view.
-This way, it is easier for our application to grow organized.
+That's all you need to get started.

+MWW has already proven to be viable on averagely complex projects.
+It is, however, in beta state and open to contributors.
+Help us test and develop it!

 ## Contributing

-To contribute to Modern WordPress Website, you can open an issue with your suggestion and if approved, do a pull-request.
-Please follow PSR-2 code-styling standards and remind about the unopiniated and simple philosophy of Modern WordPress Theme.
+Contributions are very welcome.
+Please raise an issue or open a pull-request.
+When submitting a PR, please follow the WordPress coding standards.

 ## To-dos